timba2000/AIValue/replit.md

 - Pain points can be linked to use cases with percentage solved and notes
 - Link management available from Pain Points page, Use Cases page, and Dashboard
 - Visual indicators show linked/not linked status with color-coded badges
-- Impact calculations show projected benefits based on expected benefits and percentage solved
+- Impact calculations use percentageSolved from links (set when linking) to calculate potential hours saved
+- Use Cases table shows average % solved across all linked pain points

 ### Backend Architecture